jfrost1610/data-storage-service/README.md

 The docker-compose.yml is configured to setup one Zookeeper, one Kafka broker and the Schema Registry.
 Then it runs maven install on the DocumentService and StorageService microservices and brings them up.

+Navigate to the root of the directory where the source code has been checked out, where the docker-compose.yml can be found.
-Use the below command to bring the services up.
+Then run the below command to bring the services up.

 ```
 docker-compose up -d